udexon/Multiweb/Instagram_Following.md

-# Extracting Number of Followers of All "Following" Accounts of an Instagram Profile
+# Extracting Number of Followers of ALL "Following" Accounts of an Instagram Profile

 We reserve the term "User" to refer to the person logging in to Instagram.
 Hence the term "Profile" refers to the Instagram account that the User is currently viewing, e.g.